rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-12-10-respeaker.md

 series: Smart Home
 ---

-After the [intial install of __Home Assistant__]({% post_url /2019/2019-11-22-home_assistant %}), I've beenn eager to get some basic voice recognition working.
+After the [initial install of __Home Assistant__]({% post_url /2019/2019-11-22-home_assistant %}), I've been eager to get some basic voice recognition working.
 One of my early goals was for it to be "offline"; meaning, not use Amazon or Google.

 ## Hardware